Letters from Freshmen

 This campus is beautiful and there are always events going on around campus.
 Take advantage of as much as you can.
 Enjoy the company of new friends and take breaks from studying.
 Studying for a large amount of hours will result in not being able to retain all of the information that one tries to learn.
 Go out and see the city as there are events going on all over Scranton, not just in the University.
 Be careful and go out in groups, especially after dark.
 Enjoy yourself but know that only you are responsible for your actions.
 Your parents are no longer here to save you.
 You are in charge of your grades and your safety.
 Although the school does help a lot and try to keep you safe, there are some things that only you can control.
 You have made it this far, do not disappoint yourself by letting yourself get carried away with the college life.
 Have your fun, but be responsible!
 Take care and enjoy your freshman year!
 Good luck!

-Let me first congratulate you on entering the 2016 class at the University of Scranton.
+Let me first congratulate you.
 You’ve taken the first step into becoming an adult and you’ve chosen a very prestigious and well known school to help you.

 I know that you must be very nervous and worried about entering college.
 You’re on your own now and this is nothing like High School.
 You will have deadlines and important dates to remember and long papers to do as well as challenging projects.
 Don’t be scared though, if you time things out and work hard you will succeed.
 You also have a lot of resources here at Scranton.
 First and foremost, you have your professors who set aside time to sit in their office waiting for students to come ask them questions.
 Second, you have the Weinberg Memorial Library.
 The library is filled with tools that can help you prosper.
 Librarians are always there to help you and be of assistance when you’re not sure what to do.
 Third, you have CTLE, the center for teaching and learning excellence.
 It offers student tutors to help you in any class your struggling in as well as the Writing Center.
 The Writing Center is where you can go to have a paper edited, critiqued or if you need help starting a paper.
 Here at Scranton you have so many resources that there’s no way you can fail, as long as you try your hardest.